The Benefits and Power of Assisted Natural Regeneration

 But what exactly can people do to help the land and limit the frequency and severity of disturbances that can harm young trees and prevent them from growing?

 To prevent the spread of wildfires, people can build firebreaks and clear the forest floor of dry debris.
 To stop cattle from munching on saplings, they can build fences to keep them out.
 To give native trees enough room to grow, they can remove invasive grasses and shrubs.
+To encourage new vegetation to sprout from underground root systems, farmers can channel water into the soil and prune branches.
 And, if natural regeneration on its own does not increase tree cover quickly enough or the targeted species fail to pop up on their own, people can selectively plant trees to fill the gaps.

 So why is ANR an important technique in the ecosystem restoration toolkit?
 And what are its specific advantages?
 Research shows that ANR is a cost-effective, nature-based solution for restoring millions of hectares of land, while providing the ecosystem services — like clean water and healthy soil — that people need to thrive.